Miyagi Stadium

 Miyagi Stadium hosted three matches in the 2002 World Cup, and also hosted the 56th National Sports Festival of Japan in 2001.
 It is one of the planned football venues for the 2020 Summer Olympics.

 In addition, Miyagi Stadium also hosted six matches at the 2012 FIFA U-20 Women's World Cup and it would become the first stadium (and to date the only stadium) to have hosted matches at both a men's FIFA World Cup and a women's FIFA U-20 World Cup.

-Vegalta, Mynavi and Sony Sendai only use where occasionally.
+Vegalta, Mynavi and Sony Sendai only use here occasionally.

 The football field is surrounded by a nine-lane track.
 A large video screen and scoreboard is installed in the northern end.